 The birth of youth work in Spain has a number of distinctive features in relation to other European countries.
-First, the considerable delay in the arrival and consolidation of the main associative, educational and political trends in the youth field (as a consequence of late industrial and urban development).
-Secondly, the central role played by the Catholic Church and the marginal and subordinate role of the state.
-Thirdly, the strong paternalistic or local political control exercised by adult institutions and the failure to give youth movements a say in the country's social and political development (at least until the advent of the 2nd Republic in 1931).
-In fourth place, the almost exclusively male membership of most associations (with the exception of the 2nd Republic, the civil war and the anti-Franco movement).
-In fifth and last place, the pioneering role played in the development of youth projects by the two regions with the highest levels of industrialisation and, at the same time, emerging nationalist movements: the Basque Country and Catalonia.
+First, as a consequence of late industrial and urban development there was considerable delay in the arrival and consolidation of the main associative, educational and political trends in the youth field.
+Second, there was the central role played by the Catholic Church in contrast to the marginal and subordinate role of the state.
+Third, the strong paternalistic or local political control exercised by adult institutions and the failure to give youth movements a say in the country's social and political development (at least until the advent of the Second Republic in 1931).
+Fourth, there was the almost exclusively male membership of most associations (with the exception of the Second Republic, the civil war and the anti-Franco movement).
+Last, there was the pioneering role played in the development of youth projects by the two regions with the highest levels of industrialisation and, at the same time, emerging nationalist movements: the Basque Country and Catalonia.

 The first experiments in youth work were promoted by the Catholic Church in the late 19th century.
 Catholic Action sought to "re-evangelise" young people from both the emerging urban middle classes and the working classes by providing education for them in their free time, because of the risk that they would be drawn to revolutionary ideologies.
 Christian schools played a major role, but it was mainly in the parishes that some priests began to experiment with more modern and more grassroots forms of contact with children and adolescents.
-Mention should also be made of the Jesuit-inspired Marian Congregations, which sought to educate the élites in Christian values, using their offspring to do charitable work among the most deprived sections of the population.
-However, innovative European initiatives such as holiday camps or specialised Catholic Action movements of the Young Christian Workers type did not come until much later, gaining a strong foothold only in Catalonia, where a renewal movement linked in many respects with nationalism came to the fore and, in the first third of the century up to the outbreak of the civil war, played an important role in educating the emerging middle classes and disseminating new practices such as sport and hiking (Carrasco, 1987; Vila d'Abadal, 1985).2
+Mention should also be made of the Jesuit-inspired Marian Congregations, which sought to educate the elites in Christian values, using their offspring to do charitable work among the most deprived sections of the population.
+However, innovative European initiatives such as holiday camps or specialised Catholic Action movements of the Young Christian Workers type did not come until much later, gaining a strong foothold only in Catalonia, where a renewal movement linked in many respects with nationalism came to the fore and, in the first third of the century up to the outbreak of the Civil War, played an important role in educating the emerging middle classes and disseminating new practices such as sport and hiking (Carrasco 1987; Vila-Abadal 1985).
+Of particular note was the Federation of Young Christians of Catalonia, which had thousands of followers and experienced the paradox of being persecuted both by some republican circles and by the fascists (Oliveras 1989).